 This mushroom soup is quite a simple sauce for something that seems so powerful.
 It has only mushrooms as its star ingredient; the rest are used well to up the flavor.
 And it has one secret ingredient that brings out the strong umami flavor in the gravy - read the ingredients.

-Once I made this, it has stayed with me, coming out often to save a rainy day - if you know what I mean.
+Once I made this, it stayed with me, coming out often to save a rainy day - if you know what I mean.
 If making more than one dry dish seems like a lot of effort, you have a lifesaver like mushroom gravy.
-Make it ahead in batches, freeze it, and whip it out to pair with the most popular steaks, grilled dishes, fried stuff, and even many savory baked goodies.
+Make it in batches, freeze it, and whip it out to pair with the most popular steaks, grilled dishes, fried stuff, and even many savory baked goodies.

 What I love about this recipe